-4. Pursuant to the Flexible Working Act, an employer can only refuse a request for a reduction of working hours on the basis of substantial factors.
+4. Pursuant to the Dutch Flexible Working Act (Wet flexibel werken), an employer can only refuse a request for a reduction of working hours on the basis of substantial grounds.
+For the purposes of this provision, the employer may apply for dispensation to the Supervision and Compliance Committee.